 18th ÉCU Film Festival 2023

-Hi Jay, it is a pleasure to talk with you, how has everything been going?
+Hi Martin, it is a pleasure to talk with you, how has everything been going?

-Congratulations on having your feature documentary Feast Your Ears: The Story of WHFS 102.3 FM, part of the 18th ÉCU Film Festival 2023 in Paris, how does it feel to be part of such an incredible line-up of films?
+Congratulations on having Once I Passed part of the 18th ÉCU Film Festival 2023 in Paris, how does it feel to be part of such an incredible line-up of films?

 How essential are festivals like ÉCU in creating a genuine platform for independent films and filmmakers?

-What was the biggest challenges you faced making Feast Your Ears: The Story of WHFS 102.3 FM?
+What was the biggest challenges you faced making Once I Passed?

-When making a film like this how flexible did you allow yourself with your interviews and the story you wanted to tell?
+When making a film like Once I Passed how flexible did you allow yourself with the story you wanted to tell?

-Looking back what would you say has been the most valuable lesson you have taken from making Feast Your Ears: The Story of WHFS 102.3 FM?
+Looking back, what would you say have been the most valuable lessons you have taken from making Once I Passed?

 Have you always had a passion for filmmaking?